strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

    a User Management role at the suborganisation level.*

 7. Click the blue 'Save' button, or click the 'cancel' to edit without saving changes.
-!!!(change done to save and add a cancel button - to be consistent with edit organisaiton)!!!

 You will receive confirmation that the users role has been saved and they will now be displaying in the Users Roles list.